-Malawi’s population is approaching the 18 million threshold.
-With a 2.8 % annual growth rate (UN, 2010-2015), Malawi has one of the fastest growing populations worldwide.
+Despite its peaceful history, Malawi is among the poorest countries in the world according to the latest Worldbank statistics (2015).
+Malawi’s population is approaching the 20 million threshold.
+And, with a 2.8 % annual growth rate (UN, 2010-2015), Malawi has one of the fastest growing populations worldwide.
 45% of total population is under 14 years old (UN, 2014).

-Life expectancy at birth stands at 55.2 years for men and 54.9 for women (UN, 2010-2015), with preventable and treatable illnesses as well as parasitic infections being common causes of death.
+Life expectancy at birth stands at 62.3 years for men and 65.5 for women (WHO, 2020), with preventable and treatable illnesses as well as parasitic infections being common causes of death.
 For 2013, 1.2 million orphans were counted (UNICEF, 2013).
 21% of the total population are undernourished (Worldbank, 2011-2015)

 Women in Malawi have an average of 5.4 children (UN, 2010-2015).
 Maternal mortality rate stands at 634 (per 100 000 live births, Worldbank 2011-2015), one of the highest in the world, i.e. 0.6% or every 160th mother.

-HIV rate is 10% of Malawians aged 15 to 49 (USAID, 2014).
-130.000 children had HIV in 2014, 530.000 HIV orphans were counted the same year (USAID, 2014).
+HIV rate is 8% for Malawians aged 15 to 49 (WHO 2021).
+130,000 children had HIV in 2014, 530,000 HIV orphans were counted the same year (USAID, 2014).
 Both in town and in villages, widows caring for their orphaned grandchildren are all too common.